troclaux/notes/cloud_computing.md

 # cloud computing

-> delivery of computing services over the internet
+> delivery of computing services (servers, databases, networking, software) over the internet

 - service: a software that provides functionality and performs a task or set of tasks for your system
   - examples: